sr99622/libonvif/README.md

 * #### Folder

   A virtual environment Folder is a subdirectory on the disk containing all the files necessary to run a particular version of Python.
-This allows a Python version separate from the system installed version operate independently.
+This allows a Python version separate from the system installed version to operate independently.
 Python has been optimized to minimize the size of the Folder, so the virtual environments are lightwieght.
 The virtual environment Folder is created by a call to the venv module as ```python3 -m venv <name>```, where ```<name>``` is chosen by the user.
 Note that ```<name>``` is traditionally entered as a relative path name, but a full path name is valid.
 Note that some Linux distributoons have the venv module included by default, while other distributions require the installation of additional libraries.

 * #### Shell Variables

   An important feature of the virtual environment Folder is that it is not located on the system $PATH.
 This is done in order to minimize interaction with the system Python and other libraries.
 When virtual environments are activated, the shell in which Python executes has additional environment variables added to the inherited system environment variables.
 Python appears to other processes also operating within the shell that it is installed as the system Python.
 When the shell is closed, the shell variables do not persist.
-This is how the virtual environment prepends the Folder to the $PATH so it can be found by other processes.
+This is how the virtual environment prevents the interaction of the environment Python and the system Python.

   Virtual enviroments are activated by calling the ```source <name>\bin\activate``` command.
 This opens a shell.
 The ```deactivate``` command closes the shell.
+During the time that the environment is active, the terminal prompt is changed to the environment name.

 &nbsp;